elephantscale/es-training-new/course-outlines/storytelling-with-data.md

 * Merrill and Reid Social Styles-Awareness drive
 * Bridging the gap between Humans and Data-Visualization way
 * Cognitive behaviour analysis

-### Additional background from the experts
-  * Some Do's and Dont's of presenting data

 ### Additional background from the psychology perspective